JacobLotz/ppdelfi/README.md

 # ppdelfi
-This repo contains postprocessing scripts for delfi.
+This repo contains postprocessing scripts for space-time simulations in delfi.